ractivejs/ractivejs.github.io/legacy/0.3.9/Events.md

 Like many libraries, Ractive implements the [publish/subscribe](http://addyosmani.com/blog/understanding-the-publishsubscribe-pattern-for-greater-javascript-scalability/) mechanism to allow you to trigger behaviour at certain points.

 There are three types of events - standard events, proxy events, and custom events.
-They all use the same interface - {{{createLink 'ractive.on()'}}}:
+They all use the same interface - [ractive.on()](ractive.on().md):

 ```js
 ractive = new Ractive({